khulnasoft/khulnasoft/doc/cli/references/extsvc/edit.md

   -rename string
     	when specified, renames the external service -trace
     	Log the trace ID for requests.
-See https://docs.sourcegraph.com/admin/observability/tracing -user-agent-telemetry
+See https://docs.khulnasoft.com/admin/observability/tracing -user-agent-telemetry
-    	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true)
+    	Include the operating system and architecture in the User-Agent sent with requests to Khulnasoft (default true)

 Examples:

-  Edit an external service configuration on the Sourcegraph instance:
+  Edit an external service configuration on the Khulnasoft instance:

     	$ cat new-config.json | src extsvc edit -id 'RXh0ZXJuYWxTZXJ2aWNlOjQ='
     	$ src extsvc edit -name 'My GitHub connection' new-config.json

-  Edit an external service name on the Sourcegraph instance:
+  Edit an external service name on the Khulnasoft instance:

     	$ src extsvc edit -name 'My GitHub connection' -rename 'New name'